-Black Panther Party members were involved in many fatal firefights with police.
-Newton
+Black Panther Party members were

 The Black Panther Party (BPP), originally the Black Panther Party for Self-Defense, was a Black Power political organization founded by college students Bobby Seale and Huey P. Newton in October 1966 in Oakland, California.
 The party was active in the United States between 1966 and 1982, with chapters in many major cities and international chapters in Britain and Algeria.
 Upon its inception the Black Panther Party's core practice was its open carry armed citizens' patrols ("copwatching") to monitor the behavior of